Looking to file probate in Santa Clara County? This article will provide valuable tips to help you in this process.

 Santa Clara Probate Court

 The downtown division of the Santa Clara County Superior Court hears all probate matters.
 This includes handling the estate of a person who has died (probate), guardianship and conservatorship, and trust and power of attorney cases.
 The address of the probate court is 191 North First Street San Jose, CA 95113.
-With this in mind, all probate proceedings must be filed at this site.
-A People’s Choice can help file probate paperwork we prepare with the probate court clerk in Santa Clara.
+A People’s Choice legal document assistant can help file probate paperwork we prepare with the probate court clerk in Santa Clara.
 In this regard, we have several different options based on the needs of the client.

 Santa Clara County Local Rules for Probate